LiMinggang/madedit-mod/README.txt

 Mod v0.4.7
 New: Astyle 2.06 new option support
 Fix: UI issues of source formatter config tab
-Update Simplified Chinese translation
+Fix: Bookmark tag show up issue in Find and Bookmark Use standalone boost python to replace boost one Update Simplified Chinese translation

 Mod v0.4.6